psamuels00/artwork/README.md

 ## TODO

-### High priority
-_None_

 ### Medium priority
 - Get some better pics of the Beach Boardwalk

 ### Low priority

 **UI tweaks**
+- Maybe make sure the footer is always at the bottom of the page, eg, see /doodles/stills
 - In attempt to make the first image on a project page stand out, it's height takes up most of the window height.
 However, when the window is made narrow on a desktop, the image shrinks and a lot of awkward, empty space is left below the image.
 Instead,  the project info should move up to fill the space.

-- Make sure the footer is always at the bottom of the page, eg, see /doodles/stills
+**New Features**
+- Add search capability.
+Get smart with automatically generated tags for all images.

 **Performance/Accessibility**
 - Study reports from the following for more recommendations:
   - Google's PageSpeed Insights
   - Catchpoint's Webpage Test

-**Refactor code**
-- _Maybe_ use prev/next/first/last page/href provided by 11ty, where possible instead of my own

-**New Feature**
-- Add search capability.
-Get smart with automatically generated tags for all images.